RayHightower/RayHightower.com/_posts/2019-03-04-ai-superpowers-by-kai-fu-lee.markdown

 Today, in the year 2019, most researchers refer to neural networks by their new name: deep learning.

-General purpose AI that mimics human intelligence continues to elude researchers.
-Fortunately, one subset of AI, deep learning, is already delivering results in professions that were once considered beyond automation.
-Deep learning will quickly engulf us, eliminating many of our so-called "safe" professions as early as 2030.
-So says Dr. Kai-Fu Lee, author of the book

 ### What Is Deep Learning?